Meet the CEO, Terri Holley

 a somewhat interesting narrative/non-boring version of my bio

-It’s been over ten years since I walked away from a steady job with the federal government.
+It has been 15 years since I walked away from a steady job with the federal government.
 The yearning to fully utilize my skills in marketing and technology was way too strong.
 As a typical entrepreneurial-type, I took a risk and jumped.
 At first, it was scary, but, wow, it’s been worth every minute!
 I’ve met some incredible people, worked on some amazing projects, and “going to work” every day has simply been a blast!

 I vividly remember the very first day in my new home office.

-Along with running the day-to-day operations of Holley Creative, I own and operate Revolution Gray, a beauty brand that caters to women over 50.
-I started Revolution Gray in 2007 and successfully grew the brand from a single blog post to a global multi-channel network currently supported by thousands of online enthusiasts.
-The website currently receives regular mentions from national media outlets such as USA Today, The Huffington Post, AARP After 50 and Daily Finance.
-I leverage my experience with growing Revolution Gray to help other niche businesses grow online.
-Have a business idea that targets an unmet need?
-Let’s be sure to talk!
+Along with running the day-to-day operations of Holley Creative, I own and operate two online brands.
+Revolution Gray, a beauty brand that caters to women over 50 began in 2007 and successfully grew from a single blog post to a global multi-channel network currently supported by thousands of online enthusiasts.
+The website currently receives regular mentions from national media outlets such as USA Today, The Huffington Post, AARP After 50, and Daily Finance.
+Good Keto Finds is my newest brand that experienced a 1000% audience growth during the first month of launch.